 Do you offer before- and after-school care?

 At this time we do not provide meals for our students.
 Students should bring a healthy snack and lunch every day to school, along with a reusable water bottle, labeled with their name.

 Is there a school uniform?

 What about students with learning differences?

 As a small, independent school, we are limited in the resources we can provide.
-However, there are some accommodations we can offer for students with documented learning differences, such as extra time on tests; use of a computer or tablet for writing; help from their teacher to learn how to prepare for tests, study, and be organized; and use of a private room for testing or work.
-The director and teaching staff will work together with your family to create the best plan for your child's accommodations.
+However, there are some accommodations we can offer for students with documented learning differences, such as extra time on tests; use of a computer/tablet for writing; or a private room for testing or work.
+The director and teaching staff will work together with your family to create the best plan for your child's accommodations for documented differences.